-- ➢ An entry must be made in the vehicle documents in order to attach a load rack.
-The required documents are enclosed with the load rack. - ▷ Observe the country-specific regulations. - > Also read the manufacturer's instruction manual.
+- ▷ An entry must be made in the vehicle documents in order to attach a load rack.
+The required documents are enclosed with the load rack. - ▷ Have your dealer or service centre install the load rack. - ▷ Observe the country-specific regulations. - > Also read the manufacturer's instruction manual.